 Prepare and heat up the grill.
 Have a big bottle of water when flames flare up.

 Make sure you have an area in your grill that you can move the pork barbeque when fire flares up.
-With the sugar ingredient pork will burn easily.
+With sugar as ingredient, pork will burn easily.

 Cook each side for 7 minutes in low fire or longer depending on your preference.
 I like well done so I cook mine longer than 7 minutes.